 Remember I talked about sympathy cards well I made this one for a friend of my husband.
 His wife has just died after a thirty year battle with various cancers.

 I kept it very simple.
 No need for hearts and flowers.
 The rub on is from the same sheet as before and I printed onto the 300gsm card from Century card that Liz recommends using a Pink Petticoat download.
 Think it was washed out-or something like that.
 I put an insert in using the lovely Tesco 120gsm paper we all love and signed it on the back.
-I have been working on something else but it's a secret for now 'cos my DH reads this blog.
-I don't know why because we do live in the same house and we see each other at mealtimes.

 Occasionally we have conversations as well.